tboquet/python-alp/docs/tutorial.rst

 Here, you will see the regular print output of Keras.
 The model is being trained and automatically saved in the database.

-The `fit_async` method send the model to the broker container that will manage the training using the workers you defined in the setup phase.
+The :meth:`alp.appcom.core.Experiment.fit_async` method send the model to the broker container that will manage the training using the workers you defined in the setup phase.

 .. code-block:: python